-THAT you are focused on addressing your many personal obligations and challenges.

-You don't have the bandwidth to entertain seemingly 'philosophical' concerns about the future of humanity, our personal or modern values, or the planet.
-Besides, you don't see any pragmatic alternatives at hand for the large social or environmental problems.
+Your selections in the questionnaire indicate that you are focused on addressing your many personal obligations and challenges, and you don't have the bandwidth to entertain seemingly 'philosophical' concerns about the future of humanity, our personal or modern values, or the planet.
 You are aware that your views may not be "politically correct," but this is how you see things today.